 Expect high standards of hygiene in hotels

 As I said above, at ground level the tourism industry knows exactly what is needed by law.
 Hotels are scrupulously cleaned and disinfected.
-Access to the hotels’ swimming pools is controlled and poolside attendants should clean and disinfect them between users.
-Write to me if you are looking for somewhere safe to stay down on the south coast.
-I´ll check it out for you.
+Access to the hotels’ swimming pools is controlled and poolside attendants clean and still disinfect carefully.

 You’ll be served by masked waiters and waitresses in restaurants.

-Restaurants are required by law to provide a safe distance between tables and waiters and waitresses have to wear masks.
-Payment by touch card minimises contact.
-You might find that with less tables available it is a good idea to make prior bookings for your evenings out.
+Restaurants have been required by law to provide a safe distance between tables and waiters and waitresses still have to wear masks.
+With tourism back strongly it’s a good idea to make prior bookings for your evenings out.

 Can we go out to discotheques to dance in Spain this summer?

-Spain is (or was) an enormously tactile and friendly country.
+Thank goodness Spain is still an enormously tactile and friendly country.
 As always you’ll be made very welcome because we really do need our tourists back.
-Everybody will be working to make it safe to travel to Spain.
-However, in the end it’ll be down to you to take precautions where social distancing is concerned.
-My best suggestion to you this summer is to avoid crowded places such as discotheques and crowded bars.
-Enjoy your stay and stay safe!
+Everybody’s working to make it safe to travel to Spain.
+In the end it’ll be down to you to take precautions where social distancing is concerned.
+Enjoy your stay and thank you for visiting!